 Community and business leader Miguel Romano plans for future of Central Texas philanthropy

-Seton welcomes community and business leader Miguel Romano as the new president of Ascension Texas Foundations.
+Ascension Seton welcomes community and business leader Miguel Romano as the new president of Ascension Texas Foundations.

 No stranger to Ascension Texas, Romano served on its Board of Directors and the Ascension Texas Finance Committee and Governance Committee.
-Ascension Texas, comprised of Seton Healthcare Family in Austin and Providence Healthcare Network in Waco, is part of Ascension, the largest nonprofit health system in the U.S. and the world’s largest Catholic health system.
+Ascension Texas, comprised of Ascension Seton in Austin and Providence Healthcare Network in Waco, is part of Ascension, the largest nonprofit health system in the U.S. and the world’s largest Catholic health system.

-“I’m excited to join the Ascension family and build on the positive and powerful impact Seton and Providence have in our community.
+“I’m excited to join the Ascension family and build on the positive and powerful impact Ascension Seton and Providence have in our community.
 We plan to further embrace and expand upon the goodwill of our supporters and stakeholders through our shared commitment to deliver compassionate, personalized care to all,” said Romano.